awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 You can use the `mysqldump` utility to create a database backup in either SQL or delimited\-text format\.
 You should do a test run with each format in a nonproduction environment to see which method minimizes the amount of time that `mysqldump` runs\.

 You should also weigh `mysqldump` performance against the benefit offered by using the delimited\-text format for loading\.
 A backup using delimited\-text format creates a tab\-separated text file for each table being dumped\.
 You can load these files in parallel using the `LOAD DATA LOCAL INFILE` command to reduce the amount of time required to import your database\.
-For more information about choosing a `mysqldump` format and then loading the data, see [Using mysqldump For Backups](http://dev.mysql.com/doc/mysql-backup-excerpt/5.6/en/using-mysqldump.html) in the MySQL documentation\.
+For more information about choosing a `mysqldump` format and then loading the data, see [ Using mysqldump For Backups](https://dev.mysql.com/doc/mysql-backup-excerpt/8.0/en/using-mysqldump.html) in the MySQL documentation\.

 Before you start the backup operation, you must set the replication options on the MySQL or MariaDB database that you are copying to Amazon RDS\.
 The replication options include enabling binary logging and setting a unique server ID\.
-Setting these options causes your server to start logging database transactions and prepares it to be a replication master later in this process\.
+Setting these options causes your server to start logging database transactions and prepares it to be a source replication instance later in this process\.

 **Note**
 Your database needs to be stopped to set the replication options and be in read\-only mode while the backup copy is created, so you need to schedule a maintenance window for these operations\.